Online Video Marketing: The Ultimate Guide to Growing Your Business

 The Power of Social Media

-Social media is a major part of any marketing strategy, not just online video marketing.
-Social media is a free way to promote whatever you have to offer, so make use of it!
+Social media is a significant part of any marketing strategy, not just online video marketing.
+It is a free way to promote your offerings, so make use of it!

 Using social media, like Facebook, X/Twitter, Instagram or Snapchat, is a great way to push your product or service to a larger audience than what might be on your blog or website.
 Think about how often you’ve seen the same video or post shared by your friends on Facebook; it’s time to make it your video!

-A newcomer to the game is TikTok, an application solely used for videos.
+TikTok is a newcomer to the game, an application solely used for videos.
 It is the perfect tool for any business wanting to use online video marketing.
 The longest video can be 60 seconds, but shorter videos are more likely to attract people.
-Working with TikTok influencers is a great way to advertise your product, as they would have such a large audience.
+Working with TikTok influencers is a great way to advertise your product, as they have a large audience.

 Optimising Your Videos